omgnetwork/plasma-contracts/plasma_framework/docs/contracts/FungibleTokenOutputModel.md

      - It must have 3 elements: [`outputGuard`, `token`, `amount`]
      - `outputGuard` is a 20 byte long array
      - `token` is a 20 byte long array
      - `amount` must be an integer value with no leading zeros.
-It may not be zero.

 ```js
 function decodeOutput(struct GenericTransaction.Output genericOutput) internal pure